Di-Stream/Di-Stream/README.md

  **First Software that allows to stream multiple DJI Goggles!**

- **Just run the Software and plug all your DJI Goggles in the available USB Ports of your Computer.**
+ **Just run the Software and plug in all your DJI Goggles in the available USB Ports of your Computer.**

  Made by Racers for Racers! ;)